Evidence for local spots of viscous electron flow in graphene at moderate mobility: Introduction

-Here, we employ Kelvin probe force microscopy (KPFM)\cite{Melitz2011} and electrostatic force microscopy (EFM)\cite{Xu2018} under current flow as previously applied to static graphene at ambient conditions.\cite{Panchal2013,Burnett2011,Datta2009,Altvater2019} To tune the charge carrier density, we use a backgate voltage $V_{\rm gate}$ that is sufficiently screened to avoid a direct influence onto the probing cantilever.
-This enables us to map the current induced electric potentials at different $V_{\rm gate}$ and source-drain voltages $V_{\rm SD}$.
-Surprisingly, we find areas, where the local potential drop opposes the externally applied $V_{\rm SD}$.
-Such areas appear increasingly, if the sample is tuned towards charge neutrality, i.e., the Dirac point voltage $V_{\rm D}$.
-One explanation is a novel artifact in KPFM and EFM, that we discovered during this study and dub source-drain voltage induced local doping (SDILD).
-Its effect including opposing fields can be quantitatively deduced from the measured map of electron concentration and, hence, identified.
-For the remaining areas of inverted potential drops, we use the gate dependence of the measured potentials to estimate a local electron-disorder scattering length $l_{\rm dis}$ that turns out to be larger than the local electron-electron scattering length $l_{\rm ee}$ for charge carrier densities up to about $\pm 5\cdot 10^{16}$/m$^2$ around $V_{\rm D}$.
-Thus, consistently, areas of relatively short $l_{\rm ee}$ exhibit inverted lateral electric fields as expected in the hydrodynamic regime.\cite{Bandurin2016,Falkovich2017,Pellegrino2016,Lucas2018,Polini2020} Since the sample exhibits a moderate mobility $\mu=2500-4000$\,cm$^2$/Vs and the effects are observed at $300$\,K, our results imply that viscous electron flow is ubiquitous in graphene devices.
+Here, we employ Kelvin probe force microscopy (KPFM)\cite{Melitz2011} and electrostatic force microscopy (EFM)\cite{Xu2018} on graphene field effect transistors under current flow at moderate mobility.
+We screen the gate electrode by large contact pads such that its influence on the cantilever is minimized.
+The resulting current-induced potential maps feature local textures that we attribute to viscous electron flow.\cite{Torre2015,Pellegrino2016,Levitov2016} In these areas, the local potential drop opposes the externally applied source-drain voltage $V_{\rm SD}$ implying an inverted electric field.
+Such areas appear with increasing frequency, if the sample is tuned towards charge neutrality, i.e., the Dirac point voltage $V_{\rm D}$.
+The inverted fields could be partly attributed to source-drain voltage induced local doping (SDILD) \cite{Geurs2020}, i.e. we could reproduce them as a consequence of SDILD using the previously measured electron concentration maps.
+For the areas of inverted fields which could not be fully explained by SDILD, we use the gate dependence of the measured current-induced potentials to estimate the local electron-disorder scattering length $l_{\rm dis}$ that, for low charge carrier densities, turns out to be larger than the local electron-electron scattering length $l_{\rm ee}$.
+Consistently, the areas of relatively short $l_{\rm ee}$ exhibit inverted electric fields relating these fields to the hydrodynamic regime.\cite{Bandurin2016,Falkovich2017,Pellegrino2016,Lucas2018,Polini2020} Reducing $l_{\rm dis}$ artificially by low-energy ion bombardment, to establish $l_{\rm dis} < l_{\rm ee}$ for all $V_{\rm gate}$, consistently removed the areas of of current-induced inverted fields.
+Since the devices exhibit moderate mobilities $\mu=1000-4000$\,cm$^2$/Vs and the effects are observed at $300$\,K, our results imply that viscous electron flow is ubiquitous in graphene devices.